-Since the event takes place in the Woman's Club of Charleston, there is limited space.
+Since the event takes place in the Woman's Club of Charleston or a similar venue, there is limited space.
 We will not accept more than 32 artists and will place extra artists on a waiting list after the jury process in March.

 Fees and deadlines:

-**Fees will be collected during September, 2018, from artisans whose work is juried in at the March jurying session.
+** Fees will be collected during September, 2019 from artisans whose work is juried in at the March jury session.

 FestivALL provides 6’ and/or 8’ tables, folding chairs, and grid-type screens for hanging art, plus access to one electrical outlet per space.
 Artisans may bring their own set-ups with the approval of the producer.